Like different kinds of love, people love the way they know – and they’re all valid.

 You love the person freely without conditions and any expectations.

 Fully trusting someone with your heart isn’t easy.
 You continue to trust even if you’ve been hurt before.
-You put your guards down and be vulnerable
+You put your guard down and be vulnerable.

 Loving selflessly is trusting your heart to the person you love.